Mips2648/jeedom-linksys/docs/en_US/index.md

 This plugin has been inspired by the work done by:

--   [Jeedom](https://github.com/jeedom)  through their Enedis plugin:  [plugin-enedis](https://github.com/jeedom/plugin-enedis)
--   [empierre](https://github.com/empierre)  through his similar work done for Domoticz:  [domoticz_gaspar](https://github.com/empierre/domoticz_gaspar)
+-   [reujab](https://github.com/reujab)  through his JNAP Go library:  [linksys](https://github.com/reujab/linksys)

 # Disclaimer

 -   This code does not pretend to be bug-free
--   Although it should not harm your Jeedom system, it is provided without any warranty or liability
+-   Although it should not harm your Jeedom system or Linksys router, it is provided without any warranty or liability

 # ChangeLog
 Available [here](./changelog.html).